Illinois Supportive Living Program / Medicaid HCBS Waiver

 Overview of Illinois’ Supportive Living Program

-Illinois’ Supportive Living Program (SLP) provides a Medicaid-funded alternative to nursing home care for IL residents who are elderly or physically disabled and are at risk of nursing home placement.
-To delay or prevent the need for nursing home care, program participants live in state approved residential settings, called supportive living facilities or supportive living communities.
-These facilities are similar to assisted living residences and provide personal care assistance, laundry, housecleaning, and 24-hour staff response.
-Some facilities provide specialized care (often called memory care) for persons with Alzheimer’s Disease or a related dementia.
-Room and board is not covered by SLP; program participants are responsible for paying this.
+Illinois’ Supportive Living Program (SLP) provides a Medicaid-funded alternative to nursing home care for IL residents who are elderly or physically disabled and at risk of nursing home placement.
+Intended to delay or prevent the need for nursing home care, program participants live in state approved residential settings, called supportive living facilities or supportive living communities.
+Similar to assisted living residences, these facilities provide personal care assistance, laundry, housecleaning, and 24-hour staff response.
+Specialized care for persons with Alzheimer’s Disease or a related dementia, often called memory care, is available in some facilities.

 Many long-term care Medicaid programs allow program participants the option of self-directing their own care, specifically hiring the caregiver of their choosing.
-Unfortunately, this option is not available via SLP.
+This is not an option via SLP.

 What are 1915(c) HCBS Medicaid Waivers?